mikekistler/aspnet-openapi-examples/README.md

 ## Request Body Object

-If a route handler has a parameter that is explicitly or implicitly [FromBody], this is used to set the `requestBody` property of the operation.
-The `requestBody` is also set if the route handler has any parameters with the [FromForm] attribute.
+If a route handler has a parameter that is explicitly or implicitly [FromBody] or an explicit [FromForm] parameter, this is used to set the `requestBody` property of the operation.

-It is also possible to use the [Accepts]  extension method to define the request body in cases where the route handler does not define a `FromBody` or [FromForm] parameter but accesses the request body from the HTTPContext.
-Accepts can specify multiple content-types and content-type ranges, e.g. "image/*".
-Accepts adds a filter to the route handler that checks the content-type of incoming requests and rejects any request that does not match one of the specified content-types.

-Note that if you specify Accepts multiple times, only the last one will be used -- they are not combined.

-**DO NOT** use the [Accepts]  extension method on a route handler with [FromBody] or [FromForm] parameters.
-The metadata set for the parameters is consistent with the parameter binding logic of ASP.NET, so overriding this with Accepts can produce an OpenAPI document that is inconsistent with the actual behavior of the application.

 ### description

+If the [FromBody] or [FromForm] parameter has a [Description] attribute, this description is included in the requestBody in the generated OpenAPI document.

 Set the `description` field of the requestBody with a [\[Description\]] attribute on the [FormBody] parameter.

 ### required

-The `required` property of a `requestBody` object is set to `true` if the [FromBody] parameter is a non-nullable type.
-For a route handler with `[FromForm]` parameters, `required` is always set to `true` even if all the `[FromForm]` parameters are nullable, since this is required by ASP.NET Core.
-Otherwise the `required` property is omitted and defaults to `false`.
+If the [FromBody] parameter is non-nullable, the requestBody is required and will have its `required` property set to `true` in the generated OpenAPI document.
+Form bodies are always required.

 ### content

 `FromBody` parameters are "application/json" by default, and this support is built in to Minimal APIs.

-For non-json request bodies, the route handler can read and parse the request body directly from the HttpContext.
-In this case, use the [Accepts]  extension method to specify the allowed content types and the expected type of the request body.
-Another option for non-json request bodies is to define a custom type for the [FromBody] parameter that implements [IBindableFromHttpContext\<T\>] and [IEndpointParameterMetadataProvider].
+To accept non-json request bodies you should define a custom type for the `FromBody` parameter that implements [IBindableFromHttpContext\<T\>] and [IEndpointParameterMetadataProvider].
 This allows the framework to bind the parameter from the request body in the HTTP context.
+For request bodies that are primitive types or sealed classes, you can create a class that wraps the actual request body and implements the necessary interfaces.

+The `Accepts` extension method could be used to specify the content type of the request body instead of implementing [IEndpointParameterMetadataProvider], but this is not the recommended approach as it separates the parameter metadata from the parameter binding logic.

+If the endpoint does not define a `FromBody` parameter, but instead consumes the request body from the `HttpContext` directly, use the `Accepts` extension method to specify the content type that the endpoint accepts.
+This is a common scenario for endpoints that process the request body as a stream.

+Note that if you specify Accepts multiple times, only the last one will be used -- they are not combined.

 #### Form bodies